 For example, going into the 2013-14 season I knew the women’s university team I coached needed to get stronger in the attack.
 In 2012-13 we could defend with just about anyone and keep our errors down.
 We just couldn’t get as many kills as we needed to compete at the top level.
 Recognizing that, from the very start of 2013-14 I focused on a more aggressive attack.
 We were never a dominant offense.
 We improved enough, though, within the scope of our overall play to reach the national semifinals.

 Caution in thinking about these numbers is required, though.
-It’s easy to look at the table above and think something like “Well blocks and aces don’t account for very many points, so we should focus our time elsewhere.”
-The problem with that kind of mindset, though, is that while blocking and serving may not directly translate into a lot of points, they both contribute to them indirectly by putting the opposition under pressure, forcing mistakes or easier transition opportunities.
+It’s easy to look at the table above and think something like, “Well blocks and aces don’t account for very many points, so we should focus our time elsewhere.”
+There’s a problem with that kind of mindset, however.
+While blocking and serving may not directly translate into a lot of points, they both contribute to them indirectly by putting the opposition under pressure.
+That, in turn, leads to mistakes or easier transition opportunities.
 So don’t just think all you need to do is work on hitting!

 6 Steps to Better Practices - Free Guide

 Join my mailing list today and get this free guide to making your practices the best, along with loads more coaching tips and information.

 Please share your own ideas and opinions.